(Disclosure: Some of the links below may be affiliate links)

-Instead of giving money to your bank, you invest money into their third pillars.
-If you fail to pay your interests, the bank has then a right to this third pillar funds.
+Instead of giving money to your bank, you invest money into their third pillar.
+If you fail to pay interest payments, the bank has a right to these third pillar funds.
 And when you reach retirement age, the bank will use the money to amortize the mortgage.

 When you amortize indirectly, your debt is not reduced.
 So, you will continue to pay the same amount of interest every year.

 With direct amortization, your debt will be reduced, and you will pay less interest each year.
 It is not the case with indirect amortization.

 So, why does that option exist?
 It exists for taxes.
 You can deduce your interests from your income.
 So, if you reduce these payments, your taxes will be increased.
 Also, the money in your third pillar is not counted toward your wealth tax.